Abandoned Cart Retargeting Ads: Everything You Need to Know

 Once you know your campaign goal, budget, and bid strategy, you need an advertising platform to launch your campaign.

 If your goal is driving traffic and conversions, AdRoll’s cross-channel Retargeting and Abandoned Cart Recovery solutions enable you to reach out to shoppers who left your site without purchasing across the web and social media.
-You can further boost your ROI by engaging with your abandoned cart shoppers with emails, all from the AdRoll platform.
+You can further boost your ROI by engaging with your abandoned cart shoppers with emails, all from the AdRoll marketing platform.

 If your goal is increasing your brand awareness, AdRoll’s Brand Awareness solution provides you with an easy way to find your future customers.
 Our AI-powered audience targeting technologies automatically optimize your campaign across channels.